ipao/char-convert/README.md

 1. Drag the wrong words that you want to changed.
 2. Click "char-convert" bookmarklet on bookmark or favorite toolbar.
+3. If you not selected words.
+It will show popup the input field and you may type the words manually.
+4. The characters that convert to Thai successful will show in the new popup.

 ## Changed Log